andreimitea30/Licenta/README.md

 The dataset class drops the v2/v4 fallback logic: v5 reads only from `extracted_skeletons_holistic/` because the 33-node and 75-node arrays are incompatible.

 Two practical issues surfaced during training setup.
-First, the larger graph caused GPU memory pressure: at batch size 32 the model occupied 96% of the RTX 4070 Laptop's 8 GB and per-batch time collapsed from ~0.30 s to several seconds, because PyTorch's allocator was thrashing and cuDNN was choosing slower fallback kernels.
-Halving the batch size to 16 dropped memory to 64% and restored full speed - a ~100× wall-clock recovery from a one-line change.
+First, the larger graph caused GPU memory pressure: at batch size 32 the model occupied 96% of the RTX 4070 Laptop's 8 GB and per-batch time collapsed from ~0.30 s to several seconds.
+Halving the batch size to 16 dropped memory to 64% and restored full speed.
 Second, the training budget was reduced from 150 to 100 epochs based on v4's curve: the v4 EMA+TTA peak landed at epoch 63 of 150 with the remaining 87 epochs spent overfitting.
 Compressing the cosine schedule to 100 epochs covers the same training arc.

 ### Run 5 - body+hands skeleton

-v5 was trained with `combined_train=True`: train and val were merged into a single 8,500-sample training pool, with the test split (1,500 samples) reserved for evaluation only.
-This is the standard ML protocol for a final reported model - val is used during development for checkpoint selection, then the final model trains on train+val and is evaluated once on test. v4's reported numbers used val for evaluation; v5's use test.
-The two are drawn from the same stratified random split and are statistically equivalent as held-out sets, but they are different physical samples.
+v5 was trained with `combined_train=True`: train and val were merged into a single 8,500-sample training pool, with the test split (1,500 samples) reserved for evaluation only. v4's reported numbers used val for evaluation; v5's use test.

 Training reached 100 epochs in two sessions (~3.5 hours of GPU time, with a pause and a resume from the checkpoint - the train loop saves full state every epoch including optimiser momentums, scheduler position, AMP scaler, EMA weights, and best-acc, so resumes pick up exactly where they stopped).
 Final results on the held-out test split: